iyifr/iyi/src/content/blog/Should you do open source.md

 - Wasn't good enough to take off
 - Didn't even try to publicize the project.

-### It's weird, lol
+### It's not easy.

 Open source is weird...
 It's not that big a deal to do, until it is.

-When one of my startups IPO's for billions of dollars, I'd like to start a grant for open source programmers to have run-way for a few years so they can figure out how to sustain themselves while working full time on their open-source stuff... i.e consulting, freelancing, etc.
+When one of my startups IPO's for billions of dollars, I'd start a grant for open source programmers to have run-way for a few years so they can figure out how to sustain themselves while working full time on their open-source stuff... i.e start doing consulting, freelancing, etc.

 I'll talk more on why open source developers deserve some no-strings attached money later on.

-You need to make something people want... (haha y-combinator said it first.)
-I think it's a universal rule of thumb for making any kind of technology.
+You need to make something people want.
+I think that's a universal rule of thumb for making any kind of technology.
 You need to make something someone out there wants.
-That someone could be yourself.
+That someone is most likely going to be yourself.
 You could make something you desperately want, or you could tinker till you accidentally make something amazing.

 Then you have to -

-- Spread the word and get some OSS clout.
+- Spread the word and tell as many people as possible.
-- Maintain it properly.
 - Add new features, improve the API
-- Make amazing docs (please)
+- Make amazing docs.

-Making the thing is easy, but making it useful to other programmers, this takes A LOT of hard, boring work.
+Making the thing is easy, but making it useful to other programmers, this takes hard, boring work.

 If your little open-source project takes off, and you're living as a programmer in Africa, How should i phrase this...

-**You're in soup.**
+**You have work to do**

-You have work to do, and it's not part time work.
+You have work to do, and it's not easy to do it alongside a full time job

 Don't believe me ?
 You can ask the creator of [Chakra UI](https://chakra-ui.com).
 [Segun Adebayo](https://adebayosegun.com).

 People need what you made.
 They like it even.
-This does not financially benefit you, especially in the early stages of the journey.
-Let's face it, if you pander for contributions all over your docs and website, most people are just gonna get turned off and click away.
+This does not financially benefit you in a big way.. like your job does, especially in the early stages of the journey.

 Most of the gritty work will be towards the end of your v1.